tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

 4. Use the 'Add Provider' button to add the provider for a specific PayU Latam country.
 Each provider can be enabled/disabled from the grid using the respective status button.
-You can also click ‘Edit’ to update the credentials.
+You can also click ‘Edit’ to update the credentials, and remember that in the configuration of your accounts you can choose whether you want to use them in test mode or in a productive environment.

 ![](/assets/BigCommerce/Imagen8.png)